 “We’ve done a very good job of making it easier to approve drugs, often based on very preliminary evidence.
 But we haven’t ramped up the standards of post-marketing surveillance to make sure that what’s been out there for several years is safe and effective,” said Dr. Vinay Prasad, an oncologist and medical ethicist at the Oregon Health and Science University.
 “The system is broken, and all the financial incentives are lined up to keep it broken.”

-To consult with an attorney about Actemra or other potentially harmful medication, fill out the free case evaluation form on this page, or call us at 214-526-7900.
+To consult with a skilled DFW dangerous drug attorney about Actemra or other potentially harmful medication, fill out the free case evaluation form on this page, or call us at 214-526-7900.